Computing the ideal class monoid of an order: Orders

 Given two fractional $R$-ideals $I$ and $J$, the product $IJ$, the sum $I+J$, the intersection $I\cap J$, and the ideal quotient

 are fractional $R$-ideals.
 In particular, ideal multiplication induces on $\cI(R)$ the structure of a commutative monoid with unit element $R$.
-A useful property of the ideal quotient is the following lemma. \begin{lemma} Let $I,J,L$ be fractional $R$-ideals, then
+A useful property of the ideal quotient is the following lemma, whose proof we leave to the reader. \begin{lemma} Let $I,J,L$ be fractional $R$-ideals, then